New report reveals why WhatsApp founders Jan Koum, Brian Acton left Facebook

 Read more: WhatsApp CEO and co-founder Jan Koum to leave Facebook amid privacy flap

 When Koum resigned, Zuckerberg wrote on his page, “I will miss working so closely with you.
 I’m grateful for everything you’ve done to help connect the world, and for everything you’ve taught me, including about encryption and its ability to take power from centralized systems and put it back in people’s hands.
 Those values will always be at the heart of WhatsApp.”

-WhatsApp is now under Facebook’s senior executive Chris Daniels, and no separate CEO has been announced for the app as such.
+WhatsApp is now under Facebook’s senior executive Chris Daniels, and no separate CEO has been announced for the app.

 For all the latest Technology News, download Indian Express App